Oliver Parks: Career

+Pilot training

 Parks' career started as a Chevrolet salesman at the Gravois Motor corporation in St. Louis.
-He learned to fly in 1926.
+He started taking flying lessons in 1925 and obtained his pilot's license in January 1926.
 Combining his sales and piloting skills, Parks flew a Standard J with the Gravois Motor logo painted on the fuselage and wings.

-A friend of Charles Lindbergh, Parks founded the Parks Air College at Lambert Field, St Louis, in 1927 and quickly established higher standards for the amount and quality of training that student pilots were required to complete to earn their commercial pilot's certification.
+A friend of Charles Lindbergh, Parks founded the Parks Air College at Lambert Field, St Louis, in 1927 to provide the training that student pilots required to complete to earn their commercial pilot's certification.
+Parks Air College was America's first federally certified school of aviation, holding FAA Air Agency Certificate no. 1.
+Oliver Parks was the sole flight instructor, with two trainer aircraft at Lambert Airfield.
+The venture nearly ended when Parks crashed a Laird Swallow on September 25 of that year, leaving only one trainer and no instructor while he recovered.
+His passengers, a young couple, sustained only minor injuries, but Park suffered a broken back, leg and jaw and lost an eye.
+He bought 100 acres about three miles south of East St. Louis in 1928 and built five buildings the same year for the school's new location.
+In the January 1931 issue of Aero Digest, Parks Air College advertised itself as the "World's Largest Commercial Flying School".

+Parks engaged in some aircraft manufacturing through Parks Air College (see below).
+The College (including manufacturing) was rolled into Detroit Aircraft Corporation; Parks later bought back the training operation.

 In the late 1930s, with war brewing again in Europe, Parks convinced the United States Army Air Corps that the training program at his college could adequately prepare military pilots for combat missions.
-In October 1938, General Hap Arnold asked the top three aviation school representatives - Oliver Parks, C. C. Moseley of the Curtiss-Wright Technical Institute, and Theopholis Lee of the Boeing School of Aeronautics - to establish an unfunded startup of Civilian Pilot Training Program schools at their own risk; all three agreed.
+In October 1938, General Hap Arnold asked three top aviation school representatives (Oliver Parks, C. C. Moseley of the Curtiss-Wright Technical Institute, and Theopholis Lee of the Boeing School of Aeronautics) to establish an unfunded startup of Civilian Pilot Training Program schools at their own risk; all three agreed.
+In the event of war, Arnold intended to extend Air Force training capacity by relying on civilian schools for primary (i.e. the most basic) training.
 In 1939, Parks was brought to Alabama to set up a Civilian Pilot Training Program for the University of Alabama at Van de Graaff Field.
-In 1940, he leased all of Curtiss-Steinberg Airport (now St. Louis Downtown Airport), which was renamed Curtiss-Parks Airport, for his school.
-By the end of World War II, more than 37,000 cadets (more than 10% of the Air Corps and "fully one-sixth of all U.S. Army pilots of the era") had received their primary flight instruction at a Parks school.
+In 1940, he leased all of Curtiss-Steinberg Airport (now St. Louis Downtown Airport) in Cahokia, Illinois, which was renamed Curtiss-Parks Airport, for his school.
+By the end of World War II, more than 37,000 cadets (more than 10% of the Air Corps cadets who entered primary training and "fully one-sixth of all U.S. Army pilots of the era") had received their primary flight instruction at a Parks school.